 For your appetizers, serve Ritz crackers with Cheez Whiz and black olive on top, some deviled eggs, pigs in a blanket, and Twinkies.

 Fondue reached new heights in the 70s, so you have to serve it at a 70s party.
 Melted Swiss cheese is always a favorite, but if you want something nuttier, try Gruyere.
+You can also get substitute for gruyere cheese in the market.
 Serve your cheese fondue with slices of crisp bread like ciabatta or a baguette.
 Also, serve some crudités and chunks of ham and turkey.
 Don’t forget the casseroles of different kinds, potato salads, oysters in a half shell, and shrimp cocktail.

 Alternatively, you can prepare an easy and fast menu from roller skating rinks, like hotdogs, French fries, nachos, and hamburgers.
 Nachos and fries, as well as some chips, can be served next to cheese fondue.